 Join a Society, Take a Tour

 As its name suggests, the World Wide Fund for Nature Hong Kong is the local green group that’s most concerned with protecting wildlife, including birds.
 WWF HK manages Mai Po Marshes, and conducts weekend tours that serve as useful introductions to the reserve.
-Membership costs HK$210; tel.
-25232316.
+MASSIVE membership price hike in 2022.

 See also my Hong Kong Outdoors site, inc for more info on Mai Po and other HK birding sites.